rapiddweller/rapiddweller-benerator-ce/doc/regular_expression_support.md

 \w 		A word character: [a-zA-Z_0-9]
 \W 		A non-word character: [^\w]
 ```
-Quantifiers can be used to specify how many characters of a class (or other regular expression construct) should appear:
+Quantifiers can be used to specify how many characters of a class (or other regular expression constructs) should appear:
 ```shell
 X?
 X, once or not at all
 X*		X, zero or more times